 - has not and will not live with parents for more than 6 weeks in the current year or in any of the prior three years.

-How to File: To request reclassification, please submit a Residence Reclassification Request Form (PDF) and your supporting documentation (details provided below) either in person at the Enrollment Services windows in Brotman Hall 101 or via mail to the following address: CSULB Enrollment Services, ATTN: Residence Specialist, 1250 Bellflower Blvd., Long Beach, CA 90840.
+How to File: To request reclassification, please submit a CSU Residence Questionnaire (PDF) (including Part D of the form) and your supporting documentation (details provided below) either in person at the Enrollment Services windows in Brotman Hall 101 or via mail to the following address: CSULB Enrollment Services, ATTN: Residence Specialist, 1250 Bellflower Blvd., Long Beach, CA 90840.

 - Driver’s License (or state I.D. card if student does not drive)